-- (1) The capital requirement for premium and reserve risk under regulation 39(1)(a) is - (a) the volume measure determined under paragraph (3); multiplied by - (b) the standard deviation as determined under paragraph (9); multiplied by - (c) the premium and reserve factor as determined under paragraph 8(2) of Schedule 2.

-- (2) An insurer must allocate its insurance obligations to the segments in the premium and reserve risk segment table in paragraph 8(3) of Schedule 2. - (3) The volume measure in paragraph (1)(a) is the sum over all applicable segments, of the combined volume measure for each segment. - (4) The combined volume measure for a segment is the geographical diversification adjustment as determined under paragraph 8(4) of Schedule 2, multiplied by the sum of- - (a) the premium volume measure for that segment as determined under paragraph (5); and - (b) the reserve volume measure for that segment as determined under paragraph (8); - (5) Unless the requirements of paragraph (7) are met, the premium volume measure for a particular segment is the sum of- - (a) the higher of- - (i) the expected present value of premiums to be earned by an insurer in the 12 months after the valuation date; and - (ii) the premiums earned by an insurer in the 12 months before the valuation date; - (b) for existing contracts, the expected present value of premiums to be earned by an insurer, after the 12 months following the valuation date; and - (c) for contracts where the initial recognition date falls in the 12 months after the valuation date- - for contracts whose initial term is one year or less, the expected present value of premiums to be earned by the insurer, excluding the premiums to be earned during the 12 months after the initial recognition date; - (ii) for contracts whose initial term is more than one year, 30% of the expected present value of premiums to be earned by an insurer, after the 12 months following the valuation date.
+- (1) The capital requirement for premium and reserve risk under regulation 39(1)(a) is, - (a) the volume measure determined under paragraph (3); multiplied by - (b) the standard deviation as determined under paragraph (9); multiplied by - (c) the premium and reserve factor as determined under paragraph 21(2) of Schedule 2. - (2) An insurer must allocate its insurance obligations to the segments in the premium and reserve risk segment table in paragraph 21(3) of Schedule 2. - (3) The volume measure in paragraph (1)(a) is the sum over all applicable segments, of the combined volume measure for each segment. - (4) The combined volume measure for a segment is the geographical diversification adjustment as determined under paragraph 21(4) of Schedule 2, multiplied by the sum of, - (a) the premium volume measure for that segment as determined under paragraph (5); and - (b) the reserve volume measure for that segment as determined under paragraph (8); - (5) Unless the requirements of paragraph (7) are met, the premium volume measure for a particular segment is the sum of - (a) the higher of the expected present value of premiums to be earned by an insurer in the 12 months after the valuation date and the premiums earned by an insurer in the 12 months before the valuation date; - (b) the expected present value of any remaining premiums to be earned by an insurer on existing contracts that aren't already included in sub-paragraph (a); and - (c) for contracts where the initial recognition date falls in the 12 months after the valuation date - (i) for contracts whose initial term is one year or less, the expected present value of premiums to be earned by an insurer, excluding the premiums to be earned during the 12 months after the initial recognition date; or - (ii) for contracts whose initial term is more than one year, 30% of the expected present value of premiums to be earned by an insurer, after the 12 months following the valuation date.13